Mansstromer/lundahoj-analytics/README.md

 Bike-sharing services face a critical operational challenge: **bikes are frequently unavailable when customers need them**.

 ### The Cost of Poor Availability
-- **Lost Revenue:** Empty stations during peak hours mean missed rides
 - **Customer Frustration:** Full stations prevent returns, forcing customers to keep riding
-- **Operational Inefficiency:** Without data, rebalancing decisions are reactive and costly
+- **Operational Inefficiency:** Without data, rebalancing decisions are difficult to make

 ### Research Questions
 1. Which stations have chronic availability problems?